Conduitry/defiler/API.md

 - `gaze` - the Gaze instance
 -	`rootPath` - the path that all of our paths should be relative to
-- `read` - whether to actually read in the contents of the files for this Gaze.
+- `read` - _(optional)_ whether to actually read in the contents of the files for this Gaze.
 If `false`, the files will still be run through all of the transforms, but they will have null `bytes` and `text`

 Returns the `Defiler` instance for chaining.